Iota Trianguli

 Both components of ι Trianguli are spectroscopic binaries and the brighter pair is variable.
 It was discovered to be a variable star in 1980, by Douglas S. Hall et al. It has been given the variable star designation TZ Trianguli.
 The variations are due to the ellipsoidal shape of the stars as they rotate, and also it is classified as an RS Canum Venaticorum variable.

 Nomenclature

-Iota Trianguli, Latinized from ι Trianguli, is the star's Bayer designation; it is also known by the Flamsteed designation 6 Trianguli.
+Iota Trianguli, latinized from ι Trianguli, is the star's Bayer designation; it is also known by the Flamsteed designation 6 Trianguli.
 Together with 10 Trianguli and 12 Trianguli, it formed part of the obsolete constellation Triangulum Minus.

-The Latin name "Triminus" is composed of the IAU abbrevation of "Tri" for Triangulum and "Minus" for Triangulum Minus, or the lesser triangle made by Johannes Hevelius.
+The Latin name "Triminus" is composed of the IAU abbreviation of "Tri" for Triangulum and "Minus" for Triangulum Minus, or the lesser triangle made by Johannes Hevelius.
 The IAU Working Group on Star Names approved the name Triminus for Iota Trianguli Aa on 25 August 2025 and it is now so entered in the IAU Catalog of Star Names.